 Participants raised significant concerns regarding the housing options available in the North Bay region.
-Many agreed there are insufficient affordable housing, City of North Bay Age-Friendly Community Action Plan November 2016 retirement homes, and one-to-two bedroom bungalows available in North Bay.
+Many agreed there are insufficient affordable housing, retirement homes, and one-to-two bedroom bungalows available in North Bay.
 Many also raised independence as a priority hampered by the lack of availability of services such as Home Care.
 Other concerns expressed included long wait times for nursing home beds, and the absence of pet-friendly living options.